microcks/microcks.io/content/documentation/guides/integration/postman-workspace.md

 ## 2. Share your API

-Now you need to retrieve the Collection Api linkg.
+Now you need to retrieve the Collection API link.
 For that, you have to go through the **Share** button and select the **Via API** thumbnail as illustrated in the picture below:

 {{< image src="images/documentation/postman-share-api-link.png" alt="image" zoomable="true" >}}

 > 🗒️ You can see that it's also possible to generate a new API key from this step if you have skipped step 1 😉

-Copy this URL that is unique and represents access to your Collection.
+Copy this URL, which is unique and represents access to your Collection.

 ## 3. Create an Importer

-Finally, you can then use this URL (ending just before the `?`) and use it directly as an Importer URL when [creating a Scheduled Importer](/documentation/guides/usage/importing-content/#2-import-content-via-importer).
+Finally, you can use this URL (ending just before the `?`) and use it directly as an Importer URL when [creating a Scheduled Importer](/documentation/guides/usage/importing-content/#2-import-content-via-importer).

 ## Wrap-up

-Congrats 🎉 You now know how to connect Microcks to your Postman Workspace in order to get diret access to the Postman Collection shared with your team!
+Congrats 🎉 You now know how to connect Microcks to your Postman Workspace and get direct access to the Postman Collection shared with your team!